Chapter 17 : Hagrid's Memories.

 “Professor Slughorn hinted that something bad happened to her when she was at school,” Rose said.

 “Tha’s none o’ your business!”
 Hagrid’s tone was sharp and Albus jumped.
 “Oh well,” he continued more gently.
 “Your parents were always ferretin’ out myst’ries, so I suppose it’s hardly surprisin’ if you do the same.
-But there are some myst’ries that shouldn’ be solved.
+But there are some myst’ries that shouldn’ be solved, because they hurt people.
 Tha’ young woman’s bin through some hard times already.
 It’s not righ’ to be prying into her affairs.”
 He smiled at them.
 “Now, do you want another cup o’ tea.”

 “No, thanks, Hagrid,” Rose said.
 “We’d better get back to the castle.
 We could come down again next weekend, if that’s all right.”